xilexio/room_visual_ext/README.md

 ## Example

 Below is an example showcasing visualization of all supported structures at opacities 1.0 and 0.5.
-For comparison, we present how they look in the actual game.
+For comparison, it is presented how they look in the actual game.

 ![Screenshot of showcase of RoomVisualExt in-game](room_visual_ext_example.png)